Paula Peralejo

-Maria Elena Paula Bautista Peralejo-Fernandez (born June 29, 1984), known by the stage name Paula Peralejo (/tl/), is a former Filipino actress.
+Maria Elena Paula Bautista Peralejo-Fernandez (/tl/; born June 29, 1984) is a former Filipino actress.
 She is the younger sister of actress Rica Peralejo and the aunt of actress Heaven Peralejo.

 TV career

 Peralejo was among the cast of ABS-CBN's Ang TV.

 In 1995, she made her film debut as Jessie in Star Cinema's Sarah...
 Ang Munting Prinsesa.

 In most of her teen years, she was paired with Patrick Garcia.

 In 1997, Peralejo was relaunched as a teen actress via ABS-CBN's Talent Center's, now Star Magic, Star Circle Batch 4 and joined the cast of Gimik in the same year.
 She portrayed the role of Joie in the hit teleserye Mula sa Puso.

 When Gimik ended, she was cast as Anne in Tabing Ilog in 1999.

 Personal life

 Peralejo completed her Bachelor of Science in Philosophy, with a Tourism minor, in the University of the Philippines.
 She graduated on April 26, 2008, as magna cum laude.

 On February 23, 2013, Peralejo married Charlie Fernandez in Filipiniana-themed wedding in Pinaglabanan Shrine (Sanctuario de Santo Cristo) in San Juan.

 Peralejo is currently the general manager of her travel agency business Our Restless Feet Travel and Tours.